Updated May 2022.

 Remote Health Care

 Remote health care, also known as telemedicine, involves providing medical services through video calls and other technologies.
-It can help to provide care in rural communities and eliminate travel times for healthcare practitioners, which increases efficiency.
+It can help provide care in rural communities and eliminate travel times for healthcare practitioners, increasing efficiency.

-HIPAA regulations apply to all telemedicine because its very nature involves recording and processing electronic protected health information (ePHI).
-Because of this, every communication channel that is used for telemedicine needs to be HIPAA-compliant, whether it is for video calls, voice calls, email or other means.
+HIPAA regulations apply to all telemedicine because they involve transmitting and processing electronic protected health information (ePHI).
+Because of this, every communication channel used for telemedicine needs to be HIPAA-compliant, whether it is for video calls, voice calls, email, or other means.

-These channels need to be encrypted to prevent attackers from intercepting ePHI, and access control needs to be in place so that only authorized persons can access the data.
-There are a number of other safeguards that should also be used, but these depend on the communication channel.
+These channels need to be encrypted to prevent attackers from intercepting ePHI, and access controls need to be in place so that only authorized persons can access the data.
+Several other safeguards should also be used, depending on the communication channel.

-This can have several benefits, such as allowing patients to be released from hospital early, limiting the number of times that patients need to visit medical professionals for checkups, or reducing how frequently healthcare practitioners need to make visits to a patient’s home.
+This can have several benefits, such as allowing patients to be released from the hospital early, limiting the number of times that patients need to visit medical professionals for checkups, and reducing how frequently healthcare practitioners need to make visits to a patient’s home.

-Despite these advantages, there are also a number of privacy issues.
-Remote monitoring can involve a range of different devices in the patient’s home, such as connected scales, blood pressure monitors, glucose monitors and heart rate monitors.
+Despite these advantages, there are also many privacy issues.
+Remote patient monitoring often involves using internet-connected scales, blood pressure monitors, glucose monitors, and heart rate monitors to track vital signs.

-This data needs to be transmitted back to the healthcare professionals, which means that the very nature of the process creates and transmits ePHI.
-To protect this data, safeguards need to be in place at each step.
-These measures can include access control, encryption and more.
+This data needs to be sent to the healthcare professionals, which means that the very nature of the process involves the transmission of ePHI.
+To protect the data transmission, safeguards need to be in place at each step.
+These measures can include access controls, encryption, and more.

-Whether or not these services are regulated by HIPAA will depend on their content and focus.
-If protective measures are required, then the appropriate safeguards will vary according to how the message is delivered.
+Whether or not HIPAA regulates these services will depend on their content and focus.
+If protective measures are required, the appropriate safeguards will vary according to the message’s delivery.

-The first step is to determine whether any potential healthcare prevention, advice or education contains ePHI.
+The first step is determining whether any potential healthcare communication contains ePHI.
 This will depend on the circumstances.
-If a doctor’s secretary emails all of its patients about getting a flu shot ahead of winter, this is not regarded as ePHI, because it does not specify any patient’s health condition, treatment or payment details (unless being on this mailing list identifies you as a patient of this doctor and that implies something about your medical history….).
+If a practice administrator emails all of its patients about an update to the clinic’s hours, this is not regarded as ePHI because it does not specify any patient’s health condition, treatment, or payment details.
+However, if the mailing list identifies the recipient as a patient, that may imply something about their medical history.

-Things become murkier if the same secretary sends out an email about depression treatments to those patients who suffer from the illness.
-Since this is targeted to a specific group of people who have the condition, it could be seen as revealing details about their health.
+The situation becomes even murkier if the same administrator sends an email about depression treatments to those patients who suffer from the illness.
+Since this is targeted at a specific group of people who have the condition, it reveals details about their health.

-If any of your organization’s reminders contain ePHI (and such reminders almost always do), then it needs to make sure that they are only sent over secure, HIPAA-compliant channels.
+If the organization’s reminders contain ePHI (and such reminders almost always do), they should only be sent over secure, HIPAA-compliant channels.

 Delivering Telehealth Securely & within HIPAA Regulations

 Telehealth can be beneficial for both healthcare providers and patients.
-If your organization offers these services, it’s important to take security and HIPAA regulations into account, otherwise, it could face a serious data breach or HIPAA penalties.
+For organizations offering these services, it’s essential to take security and HIPAA regulations into account.
+Otherwise, they could face a serious data breach or HIPAA penalties.

 Keep your business and your patients safe by using a HIPAA-compliant provider like LuxSci.
-It has almost 20 years of experience and offers a range of telehealth services, such as video calls, voice calls, secure chat and more.
+We have over 20 years of experience providing secure communications services to support the telehealth industry.